ThanhNg1712/vnstock_scanning_bot/README.md

 - python-telegram-bot

 ## Extract Stock Data
+- Stock data extraction occurs daily at 10 a.m. through the Airflow scheduling system.

-- The initial step involves obtaining yearly data from the provided API via the first pipeline.
+- The initial step involves obtaining yearly data from the provided API via the first pipeline
-- The extracted yearly data is then stored in a designated storage location, following the naming convention: 2023_data_currentdate.csv.
-This naming convention facilitates daily data processing tasks.
+-  The yearly extracted data is stored in a bucket with the format 2023_data_currentdate.csv
-- Subsequently, the saved data is moved to the data warehouse within BigQuery for further analysis and reporting.
+-  The saved data is moved to the data warehouse within BigQuery for further analysis and reporting.\
-- To conserve storage space, data from one day ago is regularly removed.
+-  To conserve storage space, data from one day ago is regularly removed
 -  In addition to these tasks, daily data extraction is performed; however, this data is not transferred to BigQuery.